 - 1. Detach the outdoor unit panels by loosening the screws. - 2.
 Remove the control cover (if applicable) by loosening the screws. - 3.
 Remove the conduit knock outs on the access holes. - 4.
 Pull the power wiring, and the communications / connection (power) cable into the outdoor unit (through the conduits, if applicable).
 Ensure there is enough length to connect to the terminals on the outdoor unit.
-Secure any conduits with field-supplied lock nuts. - Connect the power wiring, and the communications / connection (power) cable to the correct terminals on the outdoor unit. - Connect communications / connection (power) cable to the correct control board terminals on the indoor unit (or branch distribution unit[s] if Multi F MAX with LGRED system). - 7.
+Secure any conduits with field-supplied lock nuts. - 5.
+Connect the power wiring, and the communications / connection (power) cable to the correct terminals on the outdoor unit. - Connect communications / connection (power) cable to the correct control board terminals on the indoor unit (or branch distribution unit[s] if Multi F MAX with LGRED system). - 7.
 Follow the wiring diagrams on the outdoor unit and indoor units (or branch distribution unit[s]) control covers.
 Ensure that the terminal board numbers and wiring color on the outdoor unit matches the terminal number and wiring color on the indoor unit or branch distribution unit(s). - Provide strain relief and help protect the connections by (separately) securing the wiring / cable to the outdoor unit with the factory-supplied clamps (up to 35 lbs.).
 Clamps are included near the terminal block.
-Zip ties can also be used to hold all cables in place. - For more installation information for specific indoor units, refer to the separate indoor unit installation manuals on www.lghvac.com. - 10.
+Zip ties can also be used to hold all cables in place. - 9.
+For more installation information for specific indoor units, refer to the separate indoor unit installation manuals on www.lghvac.com. - 10.
 When all connections are complete, reattach the control cover to its original position using the screws, then reinstall the outdoor unit panel. - 11.
 After installation is complete, seal any gaps around the wiring in the panel access holes or the conduits.

 - Always have a trained technician properly ground the outdoor unit.
-If the outdoor unit is not properly grounded, there is a risk of electric shock, physical injury, or death. - Failure to properly install wiring can result in electric shock, fire, physical injury or death. - Failure to properly provide a NEC-approved earth ground can result in electric shock, fire, physical injury or death. - Comply with local and national codes while running the wire from the indoor unit (and branch distribution units if Multi F MAX with LGRED system) to the outdoor unit (size of wire and wiring method, etc).
-Incorrectly sized wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death.
+If the outdoor unit is not properly grounded, there is a risk of electric shock, physical injury, or death. - Failure to properly install wiring can result in electric shock, fire, physical injury or death.
+Failure to properly provide a NEC-approved earth ground can result in electric shock, - fire, physical injury or death.
+Comply with local and national codes while running the wire from the indoor unit (and branch distribution units if Multi F MAX with LGRED system) to the outdoor unit (size of wire and wiring method, etc).
+Incorrectly sized wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death. - All wiring / cable must be firmly connected to its terminals.
+Loose wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death. - O Do not allow the wiring / cable to touch refrigerant tubing, the compressor, or any moving parts.
+It can result in electric shock, fire, physical injury or death. - Replace all control box and panel covers.
+If cover panels are not installed securely, dust, water and animals may enter the outdoor unit, causing fire, electric shock, and physical injury or death.